Sharad Pawar: Farmer suicides

-Since the 1990s there had been a high number of farmer suicides in India: in excess of 10,000 per year, and totalling over 200,000 between 1997 and 2010.
-Pawar, as the agricultural minister, in 2006 had underplayed the rate of farmer suicide in India.
+Since the 1990s, India has witnessed a high number of farmer suicides- over 10,000 each year, totaling more than 200,000 between 1997 and 2010.
+In 2006, as the Minister of Agriculture, Pawar was criticized for downplaying the rate of farmer suicide in the country.
 However, he claimed at that time that his department was taking the necessary steps to reduce the numbers.
 His ministry initiated a series of government inquiries to look into the causes of farmers' suicides in 2012.
-In 2013 Pawar admitted that the suicides was a serious issue with many factors being responsible, and he said the government was increasing investment in agriculture and raising minimum prices of crops to increase farmers' income.
+In 2013, Pawar admitted that the suicides were a serious issue with many factors being responsible, and he said the government was increasing investment in agriculture and raising minimum prices of crops to increase farmers' income.

 Promotion of endosulfan

 Even though the pesticide endosulfan has been banned, India is slow to phase it out.
-In spite of its known negative health effects, Pawar made a remark that endosulfan is not yet proved dangerous.
-This remark prompted activist Vandana Shiva to call him a corrupt minister.
+Despite of its known negative health effects, Pawar remarked that endosulfan has not yet proved dangerous.
+This remark prompted activist Dr. Vandana Shiva to call him a corrupt minister.

 Other issues

 In 2012, Pawar gave up the chairmanship of the Empowered Group of Ministers investigating the 2G spectrum case, days after his appointment by the prime minister, fearing that his association with the decision-making process would drag him into the 2G Spectrum controversy.
-In 2011, he also decided to resign from the committee that was reviewing the draft of the anti-corruption Lokpal bill after his inclusion in the committee was criticized by the anti-corruption campaigner, Anna Hazare.
+In 2011, he resigned from the committee that was reviewing the draft of the anti-corruption Lokpal bill after his involvement was criticized by the anti-corruption campaigner, Anna Hazare.

 Career since 2014

-In January 2012, Pawar announced that he would not contest the 2014 Lok Sabha elections, in order to make way for younger leadership.
+In January 2012, Pawar announced that he would not contest the 2014 Lok Sabha elections, to make way for young leadership.
 Pawar is at present a member of the Rajya Sabha.
 He was elected to the body in April 2014 for a six-year term.
-He lost his ministerial position when the BJP-led NDA defeated the ruling UPA government, in which Pawar was the minister of agriculture, in the general elections of 2014.
+He lost his ministerial position after the BJP-led NDA defeated the ruling UPA government, in which Pawar was the minister of agriculture, in the 2014 general elections.
 Pawar's NCP also lost power in Maharashtra after the 2014 assembly elections.
-The BJP had won a plurality of seats in the new assembly and initially formed a minority government with the NCP.
+The BJP won a plurality of seats in the new assembly and initially formed a minority government with outside support from the NCP.
 The BJP's estranged ally, the Shiv Sena later joined the BJP-led government, and that government then did not need the support of the NCP.
 In May 2017, Pawar ruled out being a candidate for the June 2017 Indian presidential election.

 In the 2019 elections to the Lok Sabha, Pawar's NCP and the Congress party had a seat-sharing arrangement.
-Similarly, despite their differences, the BJP and Shiv Sena once again contested the elections together under the National Democratic Alliance (NDA) banner.
-The election gave a landslide victory to Narendra Modi's BJP.
+Similarly, despite ideological differences, the BJP and Shiv Sena once again contested the elections together under the National Democratic Alliance (NDA) banner.
+The election resulted in a landslide victory to Narendra Modi's BJP.
 Out of the 48 seats in Maharashtra, the Congress party won only one seat in the state, whereas the NCP won five seats from its stronghold of western Maharashtra.